spring-media/la-exercises/README.md

 Please consider this points while you work:
 - fork this repo and work in your fork
 - write small understandable commits
-- write tests if they are meaningfull
+- write tests

-We only want to understand how you work and tackle problems :)
+We want to understand how you work and tackle problems :)